dd9jn/rfc4880bis/rfc4880bis.md

       5e d2 bc 1e 47 0a be 8f 1d 64 4c 7a 6c 8a 56

-AEAD-OCB Encrypted data chunk #0:
+OCB Encrypted data chunk #0:

       7b 0f 77 01 19 66 11 a1  54 ba 9c 25 74 cd 05 62
       84 a8 ef 68 03 5c